FranciscoMoretti/site/data/blog/comparing-deep-research-uis.md

 ![Gemini UI - 2](/assets/ui-gemini-2.png)

 When research completes, Gemini displays the document (report) in the secondary panel, with research steps positioned below the report content.
-This creates a **hierarchy** that emphasizes results over process.
+This creates a hierarchy that **emphasizes results over process**.
 However, this arrangement requires significant scrolling to review the research steps, making them less accessible than in other interfaces.

 Sources receive some visual emphasis in the Gemini UI but remain integrated within the report.
 This approach creates a cleaner appearance but may reduce source importance compared to interfaces like Perplexity that highlight attribution more explicitly.